ourworldventures/ourworld_books_OLD/content/ow_intro/ow_layers.md

-# Our World Zaznibar Layers
+# Our World Zanzibar Layers

 Below there is an overview of how the full ecosystem is coming together.